Ghost Lion: Gameplay

 Ghost Lion draws from traditional elements of role-playing games from its era, while innovating with several unique new systems.
-Similar to other role-playing games released around the same time period, Ghost Lion offers an exploratory open-world environment, yet the narrative progression is notably more linear compared to its counterparts.
+Similar to other role-playing games released around the same time period, Ghost Lion offers an exploratory open-world environment, but its story follows a largely linear progression.

 The standout feature of Ghost Lion is its unique combat system.
-The protagonist, Maria, doesn't engage in direct combat; instead, she summons spirits to battle on her behalf using various items.
+The protagonist, Maria, can fight enemies directly but can also use items to summon spirits that battle alongside her.
 A departure from the standard RPG trope, combat in Ghost Lion awards currency but eschews the common experience point system.
 Instead, players improve Maria's Level (Hope), Courage (HP), and Dream (MP) statistics by discovering 'Miracles' hidden in treasure chests scattered throughout the world.

 The control of Maria is implemented using the D-pad for movement and the A and B buttons for interactions and menu navigation.
 Combat unfolds in a turn-based and menu-driven style, echoing games from the Dragon Quest series.

 Ghost Lion has a strong narrative focus.
 Dialogues with NPCs and interactions within the game world play a pivotal role in progressing the story, despite its linear structure.

 Rather than using specific NPCs or inns, saving the game and healing the character are executed at fairy springs located throughout the game world.